HacKanCuBa/blake2signer/docs/docs/performance.md

                 1    0.004    0.004    0.132    0.132 <string>:1(<module>)
         ```

-Therefore, you should prefer using bytes rather than strings.
+Therefore, you should prefer using `bytes` rather than strings.
 However, if you can't avoid it, it's fine: don't lose your mind thinking how to do it!
 The benefit is marginal at best for large payloads, and almost negligible for small ones.
-So this is to make the point that, in the long run, if you can use bytes, then that should be preferred; otherwise, it's fine.
+So this is to make the point that, in the long run, if you can use `bytes`, then that should be preferred; otherwise, it's fine.

 ### The same goes for files!

 When using file-related methods, like [*Blake2SerializerSigner*](signers.md#blake2signer.signers.Blake2SerializerSigner)'s [`load`](#blake2signer.signers.Blake2SerializerSigner.load) and [`dump`](#blake2signer.signers.Blake2SerializerSigner.dump), this consideration is also pertinent.
 For both, it is convenient for the file to be opened in **binary** mode, rather than in text mode.
-This is to prevent a string to bytes conversion in first case, and to prevent a bytes to string conversion in the second case.
+This is to prevent a `str` to `bytes` conversion in the first case, and to prevent a `bytes` to `str` conversion in the second case.

 ## Choosing the right signer